 You see, I come from a family where people have been given anti-depressants and electro-shock therapy for mental illness.
 Some of them died from it.
 I had to know if I carried this time bomb too.
 I sure as hell wasn’t going to settle down before I discovered the truth.

-So, four years later here’s the good news – I’ve discovered I’m not crazy.
+So, four years later here’s the good news – I’ve discovered I’m not mad (2022 update – I actually have a letter from a psychologist attesting I’m sane!)
 There is a Divine order to life.
 We have Souls.
 Angels exist.
 You are Love.
 11:11 is an awakening code.
 And most of all – the Universe wants you to succeed.